-Youth basketball drills are short, focused exercises that build one skill at a time: ball handling, passing, shooting, or defense.
+A youth basketball drill aims at one habit at a time: ball handling, passing, shooting, or defense.
 Age shapes everything.
 A 7-year-old needs a smaller ball and an 8-foot rim; a 13-year-old can run a full-court 3-man weave.
 Pick drills that match where your players are now.
 Every template below is free to download as a printable PDF.
+For high school and adult players who have aged out of this guide, see our skill-focused basketball drills library covering all levels.
+If you coach an adult or older-beginner clinic, our adult-focused basketball drills for beginners library covers the same skills with a rec league progression instead of an age progression.

 Walk into a gym with twelve first-graders clutching basketballs for the first time, and you quickly learn that the drill that worked for your nephew's middle school squad will not survive the first whistle.
 The rim is too high, the ball is too heavy, and a 5v5 scrimmage turns into a swarm of arms around the only kid who can actually dribble.
 Coaching youth basketball is less about copying college playbooks and more about matching age, body, and attention span to the right teaching tool.
 The sections that follow walk through age-specific guidelines, drills for every skill area, answers to the four questions youth coaches ask most, and a printable practice plan you can take to the gym tonight.